mikolajlubiak/website/README.md

-# My personal website
+# WEBSITE
-## about DevOps, System Administation and general Linux retardancy.
+## My personal website about sysadmin, devops and programming.